ursatile/css4eng/02-01-boxes-and-borders.md

 <iframe src="{{ page.examples }}/border-syntax.html"></iframe>

+Now, another reason I wanted to talk about borders nice and early is that they're a great way to introduce two more fundamental CSS concepts: colours and units.

 ## Introducing CSS Units

-Every example we've seen so far has used
+Every example we've looked so far has s